lucastorri/reindxr/README.markdown

 # rest api

-The HTTP server runs on port 8123.
+The HTTP server runs on port 8123 and was create using [Unfiltered](http://unfiltered.databinder.net/).
 There are two ways to access the index:

 * Searching: will return all the documents that match the given criteria (based on the Lucene search format) and snippets of the hits:
 > /search/#{your search criteria}